quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 We also removed the BXD68 RIL from our genome-wide scans, since we previously discovered a hyper-mutator phenotype in that strain; the C>A germline mutation rate in BXD68 is over 5 times the population mean, likely due to a private deleterious nonsynonymous mutation in *Mutyh* [@PMID:35545679].
 In total, we included 93 BXD RILs in our genome-wide scans.

-We used Snakemake [@PMID:34035898] to write a reproducible workflow for running the inter-haplotype distance method on the BXD dataset, which has been deposited in the GitHub repository associated with this manuscript [@url:https://github.com/quinlan-lab/proj-mutator-mapping].
+We used Snakemake [@PMID:34035898] to write a reproducible workflow for running the inter-haplotype distance method on the BXD dataset, which has been deposited in the GitHub repository associated with this manuscript.

 ### Identifying candidate mutator alleles overlapping the chromosome 6 peak

-We investigated the region implicated by our inter-haplotype distance approach on chromosome 6 by subsetting the joint-genotyped BXD VCF file (European Nucleotide Archive accession **PRJEB45429** [@url:https://www.ebi.ac.uk/ena/browser/view/PRJEB45429]) using `bcftools` [@PMID:33590861].
+We investigated the region implicated by our inter-haplotype distance approach on chromosome 6 by subsetting the joint-genotyped BXD VCF file (European Nucleotide Archive accession PRJEB45429 [@url:https://www.ebi.ac.uk/ena/browser/view/PRJEB45429]) using `bcftools` [@PMID:33590861].
 We defined the candidate interval surrounding the $\chi^{2}$ statistic peak on chromosome 6 as +/- 5 Mbp from the genotype marker with the largest adjusted $\chi^{2}$ statistic value (`rs31001331`).
 To predict the functional impacts of both single-nucleotide variants and indels on splicing, protein structure, etc., we annotated variants in the BXD VCF using the following `snpEff` [@PMID:22728672] command: